LeonardoMeireles55/LabGraph-Front-End/README.md

 2. **Other Platforms**
    - Deploy the contents of the `build` directory
    - Configure your server to serve the static files

+## Contributing

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

 ## License